l1j-en/classic/README.md

 [l1j-vagrant](https://github.com/phuedx/l1j-vagrant): Provides one option for an easy, standardized environment setup.

+[l1j-client](https://github.com/uglyoldbob/l1j-client): An attempt to create an open source client for L1J.
+Note that this is in-progress and the official client is still currently recommended.

 Let us know if you start an English l1j-related project and we'll add it here.
 Interest currently exists for starting an open-source connector project.